 In this tutorial we will explain how to create "awesome" 3D-style typography using illustrative techniques in Photoshop.
 This tutorial does not utilize any 3D apps or tools and relies heavily on a good sketch, as well as your ability to apply proper light and shadow.
-Let's get started!

-The following assets were used during the production of this tutorial.
+The following assets were used during the production of this tutorial:

-In the first case (side view) only the parts in red are visible.
-The same applies to the second case (top the view).
-In the third case is a mix of first and second case, the farther we are away, the more perspective there is.
+In the first case (side view), only the parts in red are visible.
+The same applies to the second case (top view).
+In the third case, there's a mix of the first and second case—the farther we are away, the more perspective there is.
 In this case, the sides are highlighted in blue.

-In Photoshop, create a new image with 2500x1050 pixels (RGB, 72 dpi).
+In Photoshop, create a New Document with 2500 x 1050 pixels (RGB, 72 dpi).

 #978958 to fill the letters with this color.
 Do the same on all letters.
-Each letter should be on a separate layer inside the folder "3" Letters".
+Each letter should be on a separate layer inside the folder "3: Letters".

 After drawing all the letters, it will look like the image below:

 Now let's make the paths to create depth.
 Refer to the first step where I explained the differences in perspective.
 To give a sense of depth, just follow along the paths from the sketch.
 Many times we can correct the paths of the sketch when we are drawing in Photoshop by making more rounded curves.
 Use the color

-To make one of the lines pass underneath, we do not need to change the position of the layer, instead we need to make a folder called 'mask' to hide the piece of the line that overlaps the other object.
+To make one of the lines pass underneath, we do not need to change the position of the layer; instead, we need to make a folder called Mask to hide the piece of the line that overlaps the other object.
 To do this, group both layers of the object that are overlapping the line (crossbar) of the "A" as seen in the image below.

 The next step is to draw an object exactly on the paths of the line on letter "A", as seen in the image below.

-After that, in the layers panel, click command (mac) or control (pc) to make a selection.
-Now click on the folder with the layer mask (click exactly on the white rectangle).
-Keep the foreground color as white #ffffff, and with the layer mask selected, now, press "delete".
+After that, in the Layers panel, click Command to make a Selection.
+Now click on the folder with the Layer Mask (click exactly on the white rectangle).
+Keep the Foreground Color as white

 After all overlapping paths have been masked, the image should look like this (image below).
-Take note on the perspective, it is the same principle from the example sketch that I explained in the Step 1.
+Take note on the perspective, it is the same principle from the example sketch that I explained in Step 1.

-Now select the "brush" tool using the settings below with the opacity set to 15%.
+Now select the Brush Tool using the settings below with the Opacity set to 15%.